 If you thought all moths were brown and only concerned with headbutting your lightbulb, think again!

 Moths are much more than just butterflies without make-up.
-They're a diverse, fascinating and easy-to-see part of our wild world no matter where you live.
+They're diverse, fascinating and easy to find, wherever you live.

 It can be as easy as exploring who's been attracted to an outside light, so grab our moth guide and see what you can find.

 Have fun exploring the amazing world of moths, show us how you got on and take another bold step towards completing your Wild Challenge!

 Are you doing this activity as part of your ild Challenge?
 Find out how you are progressing – are you getting closer to gold?

 Did you know some animals use distant light sources like the moon to navigate?
 It's a bit of a mystery why moths are attracted to lightbulbs but one theory is that they're trying to use them to navigate like they would the moon, but the bright light dazzles and confuses them!

 Finding moths is pretty easy and all you really need to do is investigate who's been attracted to your outside light.
 However, if you'd like to see more moths and take a closer look, you'll need:

 - Our activity sheet (download in: English, Cymraeg/Bilingual) or a good moth guide